mavryk-network/mavryk-protocol/docs/protocols/001_atlas.rst

   value of ``640tz`` into the percentage ``5%`` and renamed to ``percentage_of_frozen_deposits_slashed_per_double_baking``.
 (MR :gl:`!8753`, :gl:`!10431`)

-- Since protocol Ithaca, the ratio of delegated tez over the delegate's frozen deposit must be at most 9.
+- The ratio of delegated tez over the delegate's frozen deposit must be at most 9.
 Until now, this was ensured by a protocol parameter named ``frozen_deposits_percentage`` (whose value is 10%) representing the minimal percentage of frozen deposit.
 We convert it from a percentage to a factor named